EthanGould/wdi_4_rails_demo_devise/README.md

 #### Lets Look at the migrations file.
 open db/migrate/...

+Notice that some fields are commented out.
+This is because they are _ONLY_ needed by certain devise models.

+In this case confirmation and lockout features of Devise are not being used.
+But, they may be in the future.
+If so, create migrations to add these attributes.

+#### Lets Look at the User model.
+We're using a couple of devise modules.
+See Devise Modules below.

+## Startup the app.
+	`rails s -p 3333`

+## Add the Devise views to your app.
+	`rails g devise:views`

+This will copy the views that are typically in the Devise gem to your app.
+Then you can modify these views as needed.

+Lets look at a couple of these.

 ## Devise Modules
 * database-authenticatable  	Handles authentication of a user, as well as password encryption.